 Hydrocephalus means increase in fluid content in the fluid spaces of the brain ...
 Once baby is delivered, you should get MRI of the brain and spine, within the first week of life ...
 Read fullIbuprofen

 Ibuprofen When the pain gets unbearable, it is the medicine that we turn to ...
-One of the most commonly available or prescribed painkillers is Ibuprofen which is available in the brand names of Brufen, Nurofen, Motrin,...
+One of the most commonly available or prescribed painkillers is Ibuprofen which is available in the brand names of Brufen, Nurofen, Motrin, and ...
 Read full

 Ask your health query to a doctor online?Ask a Neuro Surgeon Now